Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Enter the appropriate export path.
 Alternatively, click the [SEARCH] button to determine the export path.

 - [SEARCH]
 Click this button to determine the export path.
-The *Select file* window is displayed.
-Select the folder where the file must be exported.
+The *Select file* window is displayed, see [Select file](#select-file).
+Select the folder where the file is to be exported.

 **Export to an external SFTP server**